pavelmc/arduino-arcs/Si5351_issues.md

 * Furuno FS1000 _(IF 9 Mhz, **CO7YB**)_
 * Homebrew 500Khz singe conversion SSB radio _(Using a SSB filter from a USSR/CCCP "KARAT" transceiver, **CM7MTL**)_

-Please note that almost all of this radios are actually kind of sons of Frankenstein, as they preserve the main RF/IF chain from the mentioned radios, but can have another final stage (homebrewed or borrowed for a commercial unit) as well as chassis/front panels, etc.
+Please note that almost all of this radios are actually kind of Frankenstein's cousins, as they preserve the main RF/IF chain from the mentioned radios, but can have another final stage (homebrewed or borrowed for a commercial unit) as well as chassis/front panels, etc.

 ## Crosstalk ##